manorrock/assistant/ROADMAP.md

 - [x] Add unit test for commands
 - [x] Refactor to remove ToolExecutionException
 - [x] Add /clear command to VSCode extension
+- [x] Introduce a core module to make reuse of the assistant easier

 # Next release+1
 - [ ] Refactor all code in CLI except for the main and call method into a separate class called